LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 A query expression can take each element in a sequence, manipulate it and produce a new sequence.
 Query expressions let a developer drill down into nested sequences.
-For example, a query expression could iterate over each line in a block of text, then each word, and then each character — all in one expression.
+For example, a query expression could iterate over each line in a block of text, then each word, and then each character; all in one expression.
 Query expressions provide a variety of useful operations, such as *order by*, *sum*, *average* and *group by*.